IgniteUI/crypto-portfolio-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

+## dist and docs folders

+`dist` folder is used to store the files build with aot.
+`docs` folder is used for the [GitHub Pages](https://zdrawku.github.io/crypto-portfolio-app/) site.
+Related to [`Publishing your GitHub Pages site from a /docs folder on your `master` branch`](https://zdrawku.github.io/crypto-portfolio-app/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.